Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7HtEV_DVbgw.md

 ### Transcript

-> yep all right we need another announcement we've got we've got room for a few more announcements okay this is really all you got chat like you could flushing toilet paid dlc flashing i mean we announced the flashing toilet pay guilty that's not a real announcement yeah it doesn't count
+> yep all right we need another announcement we've got we've got room for a few more announcements okay this is really all you got chat like you could flushing toilet paid dlc flashing I mean we announced the flashing toilet pay guilty that's not a real announcement yeah it doesn't count